 The Lake of Bays Scenic Drive will take you through the villages of Dwight, Dorset and Baysville, each with their own unique sites and attractions.
 While in Dwight, stop at Henrietta’s Pine Bakery or Erika’s Bakery and enjoy butter tarts, pastries and other sweet treats.
 Head to the water for a picnic and a swim at the nearby Dwight Beach, one of Muskoka’s most beautiful public swim and picnic areas.
-The Dwight Farmers’ Market takes place Tuesdays from July 4 to August 29.
-While visiting, take time to explore the Oxtongue Craft Cabin and Gallery to find that one-of-a-kind piece of art for your mantle.
+The Dwight Farmers’ Market takes place Tuesdays from June 26 to August 28.
+While visiting, take time to explore the Oxtongue Craft Cabin and Gallery or Loops Art & Craft Gallery to find that one-of-a-kind piece of art for your mantle.

 The Lake of Bays Scenic Route showcases several spots outdoor adventurers should check out, no matter what your level of fitness.